MicrosoftDocs/machine-learning-server-docs/microsoft-r/includes/r-client/r-client-install.md

    1. Close any other programs running on the system.

-   1. Copy the .cab file and R Client installer from the network share/portable drive on the first machine to a folder on the machine that has restricted internet access.
+   1. Copy the .cab file, component executables, and R Client installer from the network share/portable drive on the first machine to a folder on the machine that has restricted internet access.

+   1. Install the prerequisites first.
+Remember that the .NET Framework installation requires a computer restarted.

    1. Run `RClientSetup.exe`, which will also find the cab file in the same folder, and follow the onscreen prompts.